Antipurity/conceptual/future.md

   - Showing structure styled arbitrarily (not just as colored text).
 (2 months)

-    - Briefly highlighting the actual parsed structure as it is typed. (days)
+    - Briefly highlighting the actual parsed structure as it is typed.
+Syntax rules will not be mis-remembered ever again. (days)

-  - Animating the path of an execution, as a quick repeatable thing and not just an involved debugging process. (days)
+  - Animating the path of an execution, as a quick repeatable thing and not just an involved debugging process.
+Evaluation order will not be mis-remembered ever again. (days)

-  - Showing code results and its effects immediately (without feature restriction, nor delay, nor inaccuracy, nor ever requiring a restart to reset altered system state). (days)
+  - Showing code results and its effects immediately (without feature restriction, nor delay, nor inaccuracy, nor ever requiring a restart to reset altered system state).
+Semantics will not be mis-remembered ever again. (days)

   - Predicting the time left for long tasks.
+Why not.
 (2 weeks)

   - Any user-defined transformations and analyses (like type inference, or expected time/memory/… use) accessible by the user (mainly in the context menu).
 (2 weeks)